Adityaverma123/Full-stack-Products/README.md

 npm run dev

 Frontend:

-In the frontend terminal, start the development server: cd frontend npm start
+In the frontend terminal, start the development server:

+cd frontend

+npm start

 4. Accessing the Application

 Frontend: Open your browser and go to http://localhost:3000.

 Backend: Check http://localhost:9000/api/health is returning "I am healthy"

 5. Notes

 Ensure PostgreSQL is running and that the backend is connected to the correct database before starting.

 For time being, FE is storing auth token in local storage.
 Ideally it should be stored in http only cookie.
 This makes the application more secure(because they’re not accessible via JavaScript) + localStorage is only accessible in the browser, not on the server.
 Therefore, server side calls are not possible.
 Http only cookie is accessible in both server and client.

+Have pushed env var for testing.
+Would remove it before deploying it to prod

 6. Troubleshooting

 If you encounter issues, ensure that all dependencies are installed correctly and that the correct ports are not in use.

 Check the console logs for any errors that might indicate what went wrong.